sclo/neo-sgminer5-hawaii/README.md

 ## Introduction

-SGMiner fork for Hawaii cards - can be used for others, but it might suck.
+Fork of SGMiner 5 for mining Neoscrypt on Hawaii cards (may be used with others, but it also may suck.)

 ## Configuration
 Example NeoScrypt conf file for 270X, 290X, and 290X (in that order), is in neoscrypt.conf.
 It is my own.